We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 There is an ejection port cover which is a similar length of an AR-15 ejection port cover.
 The cover is taller on one end to cover the breach.

-Having the port cover is probably more important on the BRN-180 than an AR-15 because the opening leads right to the back of the bolt and the bolt springs.
+Having the port cover is probably more important on the BRN-180 than on an AR-15 because the opening leads right to the back of the bolt and the bolt springs.

 The adjustment knob can be accessed on the BRN 180 handguard via a cutout in the front of the handguard.